Ultimate Layover – 8 Beers in 8 Hours in Frankfurt

-Frankfurt, Germany is a major transportation hub in Europe and a common destination for long airline layovers.
+Frankfurt, Germany is a major transportation hub in Europe and a common destination for long airline layovers and multi-day stopovers.
 Frankfurt city center is close to the airport and relatively cheap to get to compared to other European cities, making this it a great choice for a layover.
 With enough time, what better way to explore Frankfurt than a fun walking/beer drinking tour!

 Bag storage is located in the main departures lobby by Terminal C.

 Cost: 7EU per bag for 2+ hours.
 They close at 10pm.

 How to Get to Frankfurt Central from the Airport